 Before you go after business capital, you'll need a clear idea of what's required to get your business running -- equipment and supplies, an office, staff and hired consultants, like an accountant and an attorney.
 Think about how much you can provide from your savings or other resources, and think conservatively so that you don't put your mortgage or your family at risk.

 Then consider the options of where you can get a loan.
 You can go to a bank, of course, but you also might want to consider small business guaranteed loans, venture capital firms, commercial finance companies or a partnership with someone.
 Make sure you understand how your application will be evaluated and the terms of paying back the loan.

 You can't start your own business without taking risks, but you'll also have the advantages of being your own boss, with greater earning potential and all of your hard work going to benefit yourself.
 And that may make the risk well worth taking.

-For lots more information about music agents and related topics, check out the links on the next page.
+For lots more information about music agents and related topics, check out the links below.